cbhl/cbhl.github.com/source/_posts/2012-10-10-cinnamon-rolls.markdown

 Unroll two cans of crescents into eight rectangles.
 Pinch the diagonal edge.

-Microwave 1/2 cup butter, 1/4 cup sugar, 4 tbsp. cinnamon (?) until the consistency of frosting (~20 sec).
-Edges just melting.
+Mix 1/2 cup softened butter, 1/4 cup sugar, 1/4 cup cinnamon; should be the consistency of frosting.
+(Microwave 20 sec. if too firm.)

 Divide cinnamon-sugar mixture over crescent rolls, ~1tbsp per sheet.
 Roll each sheet up, then cut into 1" pieces (about 4-5 per roll).